Health and Science Research to Benefit All People

 Our efforts include focused recruitment, retention, and support initiatives to ensure our team represents the broad spectrum of backgrounds and perspectives in our community.
 By embracing these principles, UR CTSI aims to enhance innovation, drive excellence, and promote health equity in translational science.

-To ensure that the research evidence available to medical professionals and policy makers reflects the diversity of the general population, researchers must take full account of gender, race, ethnicity, disability, and age in their design, undertaking, and reporting of research.
+To ensure that the research evidence available to medical professionals and policy makers reflects the general population, researchers must take full account of the population's various characteristics.

 Resources